tazama-lf/docs/Product/configuration-management.md

 ## 3.1.
 Introduction and Basics

-Each configuration document in the system can be assigned a unique semantic version that will identify one instance of a configuration document as distinctly separate from another instance of the same configuration document.
+Each configuration document in the platform can be assigned a unique semantic version that will identify one instance of a configuration document as distinctly separate from another instance of the same configuration document.

 Configuration documents in Tazama are strictly structured JSON documents.
 Each document contains an identifier related to the specific processor and version of that processor to which the configuration is to be applied.
 For example, the configuration for a rule processor would have the following attribute and value in the typology configuration: